Funchhy/PythonGameWithMusic/README.md

 # PythonGameWithMusic
-Game made in Python with selfmade music
+Simple Game made in Python with selfmade music.

+Rules:
+Use Arrowkeys Left and Right do dodge the evil squares and collect the green ones :-)

 Maybe to be continued.